Schockwav3/SMILESGeneratorPredictor/README.md

     Target = 0: Other molecules

 > [!TIP]
 You should search for as much target SMILES for your prediction class input as possible.
 In my example I found a total of 4564 on ChEMBL and NIH.
-For the generic smiles data I took a ratio of around 1:2 so a total of 10812 random non target SMILES.
+For the generic smiles data I took a ratio of around 1:2 so a total of 10812 random non target SMILES and added some class imbalance techniques to compensate.

    - Once the network has been trained, it will be saved under `save_model_path`.
 The trained SMILES Predictor model can then be used to classify SMILES.